 Surrounded by majestic mountains and pristine skies, Convict Lake is more than a place where the fishermen go.
 The history of Convict Lake is quite interesting as it relates to being a place where bad things happen.
-It begins back in the late 1800s during the early settlement days; where a group of prisoners escaped from Nevada and made it to this lake, known as Wit-Sa-Nap by the Paiute.
+And also one of the reasons how Convict Lake got its name.
+It begins back in the late 1800s during the early settlement days; where a group of prisoners escaped from Nevada and made it to this lake, known as Wit-sa-nap by the Paiute.

 Unfortunately their escape didn’t go as smooth as they might thought it would have as they encounter a Deputy Sheriff George Hightower.
 In this encounter, Posse member; Robert Morrison ends up killed.
 The beautiful mountains that surround the lake are named after him; Morrison Mountain.
 There is another strange incident that happened in the early 1990s as well.
 A group of teenagers and a couple counselors fell into the water while standing on a thin layer of ice.
 All except one teenager was able to pull himself out; it is assumed the others had drowned.